amrutprabhu/amrutprabhu.github.io/data/blog/2023/fido2-passwordless-authentication-with-keycloak.md

 You can view a live demo of the entire setup in the Youtube video above.

-You can read quite some interesting articles to increase your knowledge of software development.
+**Next...**

-I would recommend reading the following articles.
+If you're a software developer looking to expand your knowledge and skills, I would highly recommend these three articles:

 - [Keycloak OAuth2 OIDC Integration](https://refactorfirst.com/spring-cloud-gateway-keycloak-oauth2-openid-connect)
 - [Kick Start Spring Boot On AWS Lambda](https://refactorfirst.com/kick-start-spring-boot-application-with-aws-lambda-snap-start)